Compressed Gradient Tracking Algorithms for Distributed Nonconvex Optimization: Compressed Distributed Nonconvex Algorithm: Bounded Absolute Compression Error

-\TY{In this section, we propose a compressed DGT algorithm (Algorithm~\ref{alg:3}) with bounded absolute compression error, which is similar to the RCPP algorithm proposed in \cite{Liao2023Arxiv}.
-In \cite{Liao2023Arxiv}, the authors utilized the linear system of inequalities method to analyze the convergence of RCPP with more general compressors (Allow both relative and globally absolute compression errors) under the P--{\L} condition for directed graphs.
-In subsection~\ref{Absolute-A}, we employ the Lyapunov method to demonstrate both sublinear and linear convergence of Algorithm~\ref{alg:3} in more general nonconvex optimization problems, both without (Theorem~\ref{thm-5}) and with (Theorem~\ref{thm-6}) the P--{\L} condition.
-It is important to note that the P--{\L} constant is not used in designing the algorithm's parameters.
-In subsection~\ref{Absolute-B}, we focus on compressors with locally bounded compression errors and establish a linear convergence result for Algorithm~\ref{alg:3} with (Theorem~\ref{thm-7}) the P--{\L} condition.}
+\TY{In this section, we propose a compressed DGT algorithm (Algorithm~\ref{alg:3}) that is designed for compressors with bounded absolute compression error, which is similar to the RCPP algorithm proposed in \cite{Liao2023Arxiv}.
+In \cite{Liao2023Arxiv}, the authors constructed systems of linear inequalities to analyze the convergence of RCPP algorithm using more general compressors, \xul{which allow both locally and globally absolute compression errors,} under the P--{\L} condition for directed graphs. \lx{However, \cite{Liao2023Arxiv} requires prior knowledge of the P--{\L} constant to design the algorithm parameters.} \lx{In Section~\ref{Absolute-A}, we employ the Lyapunov method to demonstrate that the proposed Algorithm~\ref{alg:3} exhibits sublinear convergence in the general nonconvex case (Theorem~\ref{thm-5}) and linear convergence when the P--{\L} condition is satisfied (Theorem~\ref{thm-6}).
+It is important to note that the P--{\L} constant is not used in designing the algorithm's parameters.} In Section~\ref{Absolute-B}, we focus on compressors with locally bounded compression errors and establish a linear convergence result for Algorithm~\ref{alg:3} with P--{\L} condition \xul{(Theorem~\ref{thm-7})}.}